-This document is based on Gassnova’s experience as a project integrator and its ongoing engagement with the industrial partners in Longship: Hafslund Oslo Celsio (formerly Fortum Oslo Varme), Norcem and Northern Lights.
+This document is based on Gassnova’s experience as a project integrator and its ongoing engagement with the industrial partners in Longship: Hafslund Oslo Celsio (formerly Fortum Oslo Varme), Heidelberg Materials and Northern Lights.
 Gassnova has also incorporated important input from the Norwegian Environmental Agency and the Ministry of Petroleum and Energy.

 Longship is a CCS demonstration project.
 The project “shall provide the necessary development of CCS to ensure that Norway’s and the EU’s long-term climate targets can be achieved at the lowest possible cost”03.

 Longship covers the capture, transportation and storage of CO2.
 The Norwegian state is providing state aid to Heidelberg Materials for the first capture project in Longship.
 Northern Lights is a partnership between Equinor, Shell and TotalEnergies, which, with state aid, will implement the CO2 transportation and storage parts of Longship.
 Construction of the Northern Lights CO2 transport and storage infrastructure and the Heidelberg Materials plant is on schedule to start operation in late 2024 as planned04.